gemini3d/gemini3d/docs/Readme_prereqs.md

 ## Working with MacOS

 You will need to install XCode through the app store.
 Then it may be necessary (depending on your OS version) to manually install XCode command line tools:

 ```sh
 xcode-select --install
 ```

-It is strongly recommended that you install homebrew by following instructions on [the homebrew website](https://brew.sh).
+It is strongly recommended that you install Homebrew by following instructions on [the homebrew website](https://brew.sh).
 Instructions in this readme assume that you will use this package manager to get most of the prereqs.
 Users have also reported that [Macports](https://www.macports.org) works fine for getting required packages, as well.
 Both are available from the linked websites.

 ## Installing Compilers

-Many default installations will not have the required compilers, e.g. there is no default Fortran compiler in Mac OS, and many ubuntu distributions install without a C++ compiler.
+Many default installations will not have the required compilers, e.g. there is no default Fortran compiler in Mac OS, and many Linux distributions install without a C++ compiler.
 See [Readme_compilers](./Readme_compilers.md) for more info.

 ## Installing Parallelization Libraries